AIRTucha/amonad/README.md

 Implementation of *Maybe* and *Result* monads compatible with async/await.

-*Maybe* is a container dedicated for handling of a data which might be missing.
-Typically, it is used to represent an optional values.
-It allows to avoid usage of Nullable objects. *Result* is an expansion of *Maybe* which can additionally carry the reason of unavailability.
-It is mainly utilized to represent the output of an operation which might fail, since *Result* is also capable to carry an error message.
+*Maybe* is a container dedicated for the handling of a data which might be missing.
+Typically, it is used to represent optional values.
+It allows avoiding usage of Nullable objects. *Result* is an expansion of *Maybe* which can additionally carry the reason of unavailability.
+It is mainly utilized to represent the output of an operation which might fail since *Result* is also capable of containing an error message.

 Both of them implements a fraction of Promise's functionality.
-It allows to model them via Promise.
-Therefore by implementation of PromiseLike interface they became compatible with async/await syntax.
+It allows us to model them via Promise.
+Therefore by the implementation of PromiseLike interface, they became compatible with async/await syntax.

 ## Get started

 The package is available via *npm*.
-It has to be installed as local dependency:
+It has to be installed as a local dependency:

     npm install amonad

-Each of the types can be represented by values of two types: *Just* and *None* for *Maybe*, *Success* and *Failure* for *Result*.
-The values have dedicated factory functions with corespondent names.
-The can also be created by a *smart factories* which are jut *Maybe* and *Result*.
-They creates correct version of a monad based on provided argument.
+Each of them can be represented by values of two types: *Just* and *None* for *Maybe*, *Success* and *Failure* for *Result*.
+The values have dedicated factory functions with correspondent names.
+They can also be created by a *smart factories* which are jut *Maybe* and *Result*.
+They create a correct version of a monad based on the provided argument.

 The primary way to access inclosed values is *bind()* method.
-It expects two optional arguments which are represented by functions which performs operations over internal state of the containers.
-The first one handle the data and the second is used for processing of its absents.
+It expects two optional arguments which are represented by functions which perform operations over the internal state of the containers.
+The first one handles the data, and the second is used for processing of its absents.

-Also there is an API for checking of an object type.
+Also, there is an API for checking of an object type.
 It consist of *isMaybe*, *isJust*, *isNone*, *isResult*, *isSuccess* and *isFailure* functions which accept any object as an argument and returns result of the assertion as boolean value.
 Moreover, there are *isJust* and *isNone* methods for *Maybe*.
-Corespondently, there are *isSuccess* and *isFailure* methods for *Result*.
+Correspondingly, there are *isSuccess* and *isFailure* methods for *Result*.

 The carried information can be accessed via *get* and *getOrElse* methods.
 The first one returns the value inclosed inside of the container.
-The second one returns only primary value from the monad and falls back to provided argument if the primary value is not available.
+The second one returns only the primary value from the monad and falls back to the provided argument if the primary value is not available.

 ## Usage

-Typical usage of *Maybe* and *Result* is very similar, sometimes it is hardly possible to make a choice, but there is a clear semantic difference in the intend behind each of them.
+Typical usage of *Maybe* and *Result* is very similar.
+Sometimes it is hardly possible to make a choice, but there is a clear semantic difference in the intention behind each of them.

 *Maybe*, primary, should represent values which might not be available by design.
 The most obvious example is return type of *Dictionary*: